Mastering Sensitivity Resources hub

 This chapter invites you not to adopt a new method, but to return to what’s always been within you: the strength to lead with softness, the clarity to act with integrity, and the presence to lift others by being truly yourself.

-🌍 Extended Recommended Resources for Mastering Sensitivity (Still to edit)
+🌍 Extended Recommended Resources for Mastering Sensitivity

 While this book is grounded in contemporary research and lived experience, I want to honour the voices—both modern and timeless—that have long spoken to the sensitive soul.